andis-sprinkis/tparts/README.md

 -   `_inline_path` – output document nested directory path in the project build.
 -   `_inline_filename` – output filename of a document in the project build.
 -   `_inline_lastmod` – document last modified date, used in sitemap entries.
+-   `_inline_static_asset_caching_id` – build-time generated ID string, which can be used in the document static asset URLs for cache busting.

 ### Data structures